 Chinese companies are withdrawing from U.S. exchanges as accusations by short sellers of accounting irregularities depress valuations.
-Since April 2010, 49 companies -- including Focus Media Holdings Ltd. and 7 Days Group Holdings Ltd. (SVN) -- have announced their intention to go private and de-list from U.S. markets, according to a report by Roth Capital Partners issued Nov.
+Since April 2010, 49 companies -- including Focus Media Holdings Ltd. and 7 Days Group Holdings Ltd. (SVN:US) -- have announced their intention to go private and de-list from U.S. markets, according to a report by Roth Capital Partners issued Nov.
 5. Excluding Zhongpin, 19 companies have completed their buyout deals.

 Premium Wen Jiabao cut China’s growth target to 7.5 percent for this year, the lowest goal since 2004 and down from 8 percent in 2011, as exports slumped and the government damped gains in the real estate market.
 Policy makers may maintain the target at the same rate in 2013 to maintain continuity of policy, China Business News reported, citing people it didn’t identify.

 Pu Yonghao, regional chief investment officer for the Asia Pacific at UBS AG’s wealth management unit in Hong Kong, said he’s betting that Chinese stocks will rally as the economy shows signs of revival.